jonathanmnovak/hello-world-snorkel/README.md

 [YouTube comments dataset](https://archive.ics.uci.edu/ml/datasets/YouTube+Spam+Collection)
 to label whether a comment is `SPAM` or not (aka `HAM`).

-The main data labeling code for this tutorial is in the `./spam/tutorial-data-slicing.ipynb` jupyter notebook.
+The main data slicing code for this tutorial is in the `./spam/tutorial-data-slicing.ipynb` jupyter notebook.

+### Slicing Functions (SFs)
+SFs output different slices of a data by applying binary masks to indicate whether a data point is part of a slice or not.
+This is useful to evaluate specific segments of a data set that are more crucial to a problem (e.g. SPAM that has links to malicious websites).

+Similar to LFs and TFs, SFs also accepts `Preprocessor` objects.

+The SFs for this tutorial can be found in the `SpamSlicingFunctions.py`

+### Slice Performance
+Using a trained model and the ground truth labels, you can evaluate the overall performance of the model and per slice using the `Scorer` class.

 # General Thoughts